Amaad Rivera-Wagner: Wisconsin

+State Legislation

+In the 2024-26 legislative session, Rivera-Wagner authored and passed the Workforce Home Loan Program along with the DACA professional licensing law.
+The Workforce Home Loan Program seeks to close the gap on housing by providing 0% financing.
+The DACA Professional Licensing bill allowed for individuals enrolled in the federal DACA program to obtain professional licenses in Wisconsin.

 Personal life and family

 Amaad Rivera-Wagner was one of three children raised by his single mother, Kim Rivera, who was a teenager when he was born.
 After Rivera served on the Springfield City council, Kim Rivera sought election to the Council in 2015, but lost the election.

 Amaad Rivera took the additional last name Wagner when he married William Wagner.
 They reside in Green Bay's Astor Park neighborhood with their two dogs, Appa and Lambeau.